mandelsoft/spiff/README.md

 last section.
 But it might also be an arbitrary dynaml expression (even an integer, but with spaces).
 If the expression evaluates to a string, it lookups the dedicated field.
 If the expression evaluates to an integer, the array element with this index is addressed.
+The dot (`.`) in front of the index operator is optional.

 e.g.: